Tag Archives: transhistorical

 1. Their doctrine of original sin goes extrabiblical.
 The influential Augustine (400’s) insisted that the guilt of the first sin is transmitted, through sexual intercourse, to all generations.
 The consequence of Augustine’s view is that every act of sexual intercourse is somehow tainted, and therefore needs legitimation–which is achieved primarily by procreation.
 He won the argument which made women despised members of the church and imposed celibacy on priests.
 We don’t need a science for sin.
 It happens.

 1. Mary was a real person.
-Perhaps the development of Mary into a member of the Trinity is the antidote to male dominance, but even more she has become a model for virginal holiness that has no relation to actual history and little to do with normal women.
-The mother of Jesus is a great example, but the “Theotokos” is hard to defend.
+Perhaps the development of Mary that turns the Trinity into a Quadrinity is the antidote to male dominance.
+But the good in that heresy does not balance out the bad effect of making her a model for virginal holiness that has no relation to actual history and little to do with normal women.
+The mother of Jesus is a great example, but as the “Theotokos” she is hard to defend.
 Add the “immaculate conception,” and her “assumption” and she is even harder to defend.

 1. Purgatory is not needed to purify us.
 The Catechism of the Catholic Church defines purgatory as a “purification, so as to achieve the holiness necessary to enter the joy of heaven,” which is experienced by those “who die in God’s grace and friendship, but still imperfectly purified” (CCC 1030).
 Selling indulgences to “buy down” years in purgatory sped up the advent of the Protestant Reformation.